Yeats Library Podcast: What is EOLAS?

 A Simple Search will pull in all the results that are related to the search you do.
 That includes direct results where the Keyword you use is also in the title, or material that is tagged with that word in some way.

-If you don’t get any results back from your first search, just try again.
-Use a different combination of words or pieces of information until you do get a list of results.
+If you don’t get any results back from your first search, don’t worry.
+Just try again, but use a different combination of words or pieces of information until you do get a list of results.

 It’s a good idea to keep a log of all the searches that you do try.
 You can do this on paper or digitally.
 This way you can compare your choices and see what combinations work best for you.